VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 Outside of her professional commitments, Nashara enjoys physical activity, spending time with her family and friends, listening to music, and trying new food.
 Nashara extends an invitation to embark on a shared journey of self-discovery, growth, and well-being.
 With her as a guide, anticipate a path marked by understanding, collaboration, and unwavering support.

-• Bachelor’s Degree in Psychology at University of North Carolina at Chapel Hill
+• Bachelor's Degree in Psychology at Appalachian State University

 QUALIFICATIONS: